Manpreet Singh Badal: Early life

+Political career

 Shiromani Akali Dal

 He was elected to the Punjab Legislative Assembly in May 1995 on an Akali Dal ticket from Gidderbaha.
 He was re-elected from Gidderbaha constituency in 1997, 2002 and 2007.
 In 2007 he was made finance minister in Parkash Singh Badal government.
 He was removed from this post following differences about debt waiver offer from the Centre with the rest of party.
 Subsequently, he was expelled from the Shiromani Akali Dal (SAD) in October 2010.

 People's Party of Punjab

 In 2011, he formed a new political party called People's Party of Punjab.
 In the 2012 Punjab elections, his party formed political alliance with CPI, CPM and Shiromani Akali Dal (Longowal) with Badal as their candidate for the office of chief minister.
 He contested the elections from the Gidderbaha and Maur constituencies, losing from both seats.

 On 15 January 2016 Manpreet merged his party with the Congress.